code-423n4/2022-12-gogopool-findings/data/descharre-G.md

 x = x >> 1 is the same as x = x/2;
 - [MinipoolManager.sol#L413](https://github.com/code-423n4/2022-12-gogopool/blob/main/contracts/contract/MinipoolManager.sol#L413)

-Memory variable is only read once, so there is no point in writing it to memory.
+Memory variable is only read once, so there is no point in assigning it to a memory variable.
 It's cheaper to read it directly from storage.
+In the following lines, the improvement doesn't make the readability worse.
+I didn't include the lines where the readibility would be worse when reading directly from storage.
 - [TokenggAVAX.sol#L97](https://github.com/code-423n4/2022-12-gogopool/blob/main/contracts/contract/tokens/TokenggAVAX.sol#L97)
 - [MinipoolManager.sol#L341](https://github.com/code-423n4/2022-12-gogopool/blob/main/contracts/contract/MinipoolManager.sol#L341)
 - [Storage.sol#L81](https://github.com/code-423n4/2022-12-gogopool/blob/main/contracts/contract/Storage.sol#L81)